The value of conceptual knowledge: Introduction

-We compute the difference between the values of the true and na\"ive agent's optimal samples, and we call this difference the ``value of conceptual knowledge.''
-It captures the welfare gain from knowing how the states relate structurally and using that knowledge to collect data optimally.
+We define and characterize the ``value of conceptual knowledge'' in Section~\ref{sec:vck}.
+First, we suppose the agent designs an ``optimal sample'' containing the most valuable signals.
+This sample focuses on the concepts with the most explanatory power (see Proposition~\ref{prop:optimal}).
+Next, we consider a counterfactual ``na\"ive'' agent who does not know which concepts have more or less explanatory power.
+This prevents him from focusing on the concepts with the most power.
+As a result, his optimal sample is less valuable than the conceptually knowledgeable agent's.
+We derive the values of optimal samples with and without conceptual knowledge, and call their difference the ``value'' of such knowledge.
+This difference equals the payoff gain from having conceptual knowledge and using it to design a more valuable sample.

 Our first main result (Theorem~\ref{thm:vck-eigenvalues}) says that conceptual knowledge is more valuable when states are more reducible.
-If a few features contribute most of the states' prior variances, then the agent gains a lot from identifying those features and collecting data on them (i.e., ``asking the right questions'').
-In contrast, if every feature contributes equally, then he gains nothing from identifying those features because he collects the same data that he would if he was na\"ive.
+If the states can be explained by a few common concepts, then the agent gains a lot from identifying those concepts and focusing on them when he designs signals (i.e., ``asking the right questions'').
+In contrast, if every concept has the same explanatory power, then the agent gains nothing from identifying those concepts because he designs the same sample that he would if he was na\"ive.

-Our second main result (Theorem~\ref{thm:vck-tau}) says that the value of conceptual knowledge (i)~is non-monotone in the agent's access to data and (ii)~vanishes when he has infinite data.
-If the agent has more data, then he can learn more about the features on which he collects data, raising the gain from identifying the most influential features.
-However, he can also collect data on more features, lowering the gain from identifying the most influential features.
-The first effect dominates the second precisely when the sample is sufficiently small.
+Our second main result (Theorem~\ref{thm:vck-tau}) says that the value of conceptual knowledge (i)~is non-monotone in the number of signals and (ii)~vanishes when there are infinitely many signals.
+If the agent can observe more signals, then he can learn more about the concepts he focuses on, raising the payoff gain from knowing which to focus on.
+However, having more signals also prompts him to broaden his focus, lowering the gain from knowing which concepts to focus on.
+The first effect dominates the second when the number of signals is sufficiently small.
 As it becomes arbitrarily large, the agent's posterior becomes independent of his prior, and so the conceptual knowledge embedded in his prior becomes irrelevant and loses its instrumental value.